aaronparker/aaronparker.github.io/_posts/2008-06-30-app-v-45-putting-its-best-foot-forward.md

   - App-V
   - SoftGrid
 ---
-What&#8217;s the best [new feature of Microsoft Application Virtualisation 4.5](http://www.microsoft.com/systemcenter/softgrid/msappvirt45/default.mspx)?
-There’s plenty to pick from, but I&#8217;m digging the new Vista style icons:
+What's the best [new feature of Microsoft Application Virtualisation 4.5](http://www.microsoft.com/systemcenter/softgrid/msappvirt45/default.mspx)?
+There’s plenty to pick from, but I'm digging the new Vista style icons:

 <img src="http://stealthpuppy.com/wp-content/uploads/2008/06/softgrid-icons.png" border="0" alt="SoftGrid Icons" width="600" height="140" />

 SoftGrid has suffered from some clunky UI in the past, but thankfully 4.5 had made plenty of changes in the client, sequencer and server console which are most welcome.
-There are still some icons that haven&#8217;t been updated yet - here&#8217;s hoping they don&#8217;t get missed for the final release.
+There are still some icons that haven't been updated yet - here's hoping they don't get missed for the final release.